naveenrajm7/naveenrajm7.github.io/_posts/2018-06-03-TechGig-2018-semi-final-flood-in-the-jungle.md

 #### Output format

-One line with space separated integers denoting the numbers of the trees on which the meeting can be held. these numbers should be in ascending order and should be from 0 to N-1 . if there is no tree on which the meeting can heppen then print  -1.
+One line with space separated integers denoting the numbers of the trees on which the meeting can be held. these numbers should be in ascending order and should be from 0 to N-1 . if there is no tree on which the meeting can happen then print  -1.

 #### Example
 ##### Input